Hirste History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hirste have been found, including Hurst, Hirst, Herst and others.

 Early Notables of the Hirste family (pre 1700)

-More information is included under the topic Early Hirste Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Hirste Notables in all our PDF Extended History products and printed products wherever possible.